The 211th issue of the Revue d'Histoire de la Shoah, first issue emanating from the new editorial committee led by Audrey Kichelewski

 With this issue on the testimonies of the Shoah, the

-Committee members discussed the new direction to be given, while maintaining continuity with previous issues.
-In particular, it was decided that the journal will be able to accommodate stand-alone articles – and not just thematic issues – and themes for future issues were discussed and agreed upon.
+The committee members discussed the new directions to be given, while maintaining continuity with previous issues.
+In particular, they decided that the journal could host isolated articles – and not only thematic issues – and the themes of upcoming issues were debated and fixed.

-For this 211th issue, a wide selection of testimonies published in the first decades of existence of the journal
+For this 211th issue, a large selection of the testimonies published in the first decades of the journal

-These first-person accounts evoked undocumented aspects of the persecution or extermination of the Jews, far beyond France.
-Sometimes they came in support of historical records; or they accompanied the great commemorative events.
-Extracts from books published abroad also appear in the review: thus the reader encounters Jan Karski, Primo Levi or Leib Rochman.
-But very diverse in their style and authors, these personal accounts are also often one of the only traces we have of these witnesses, to whom this issue pays tribute by giving to read their writings.
+These first-person accounts evoked documented aspects of the persecution or extermination of the Jews, far beyond France.
+Sometimes they came in support of historical records; or they accompanied major commemorative events.
+Excerpts from books published abroad also appear in the journal: thus the reader comes across Jan Karski, Primo Levi or Leib Rochman.
+But very diverse in their style and authors, these personal stories are also often one of the only traces that we keep of these witnesses, to whom this number pays tribute by giving to read their writings.

-Editor-in-chief: Audrey Kichelewski (University of Strasbourg/ Institut Universitaire de France) and
+Managing editor: Audrey Kichelewski (University of Strasbourg / Institut Universitaire de France) and

 Jean-Marc Dreyfus (University of Manchester/ Centre d'Histoire de Sciences Po)